Above all else, guard your heart. For everything you do flows from it. – Proverbs 4:23

 Jesus taught this when he says, “…but the things that come out of the mouth come from the heart, and these make a man ‘unclean’.
 For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, slander.
 These are what make a man ‘unclean’.”
 (Matthew 15:18-19)

 Is it any wonder Jesus taught us not to point out the speck in someone’s eye before removing the plank in our own?
 He didn’t say “never point it out.”
-He just said to check ourselves and approach all matters with a pure heart.
-Because when, and only when, our hearts are right is it a beautiful thing to come to someone in love and concern about theirs.
+He just said to check ourselves first so we can approach all matters with a pure heart.
+Because when, and only when, our hearts are right can we come to someone in love and concern about theirs.
 We are called to speak the truth, in love, and to sharpen one another as iron sharpens iron.
 We are even called to rebuke those who are stubborn in their sin and, if they are causing harm to others, we are to remove them from our inner circles so as to protect ourselves and those we love.

-Unfortunately, most people in today’s world (just look at social media…holy cow) throw around accusations and judgements to people they don’t even know, never took the time to talk to, and have no actually love or concern for.
+Unfortunately, most people in today’s world throw around accusations and judgements to people they don’t even know, never took the time to talk to, and have no actually love or concern for.
 People get a rush of god-like delusion from casting judgements on everything and then calling it “free speech.”
-People with planks so big they can’t even see straight, setting out with prideful and arrogant hearts, seeking only to expose the specks in everyone else’s eyes.
+People with planks so big they can’t even see straight seeking only to expose the specks in everyone else’s eyes.